sarmadparvez/mean-stack-crud-app/README.md

 After that, to run the app in browser, open `http://localhost:4201`

+## dockerhub
+The application's image is also available publically on docker hub.

+`docker pull sarmadparvez/angular-crud`

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).